Guidance

 • a residence order

-ESFA makes pupil premium payments in quarterly instalments.
-We calculate a school’s pupil premium allocation from the information it submits in the October school census.
+We make pupil premium payments in quarterly instalments.
+We calculate a school’s pupil premium allocation from the information it submits in the October school census (the January census is used for pupil referral units and alternative provision).
 We apply allocations from the start of the next financial year (April), paid in arrears so first payments are made in June.

 Local authorities will also receive funding for each looked-after child in their care.
-They should spend this on their personal education plan in consultation with the child’s school.
+The funding should be used on evidence informed interventions that are clearly linked to robust personal education plans and in line with the menu of approaches, in consultation with the child’s school.
 They can pass all the funding on to schools or retain some to fund activities that will benefit a group, or all, of the local authority’s looked-after children.

 Teachers’ pay and pension employer contribution funding